Aargau/case-studies-1/_posts/2015-07-21-Hadoop-Efficiently-extract-data-from-XML-files-stored-in-hdfs-sequence-files.md

 # Opportunities for Reuse

-This XML extraction can be used for any project that requires efficient data extraction from XML files stored in HDFS –without the need for loading the complete files into a DOM.
+This XML extraction can be used for any project that requires efficient data extraction from XML files stored in HDFS â€“without the need for loading the complete files into a DOM.
 For performance reasons, the current version works with XML files that are compressed as Hadoop sequence files.
 The `SeqXmlRecordReader` requires a unique key for each contained file. (`CreateSequenceFile` is a sample application in the repo that creates a sequence from files contained in folder).
 It is also be possible to change `SeqXmlRecordReader` to work with non-compressed XML files.